sandeep194920/MERN_Projects/README.md

 Each project will be in its own folder and will have a detailed README that describes the concepts we learn, and some challenges we face during the project.

 Some projects will have unit tests implemented to it in `React Testing Library` and we may occassionally use `Express`, and `MonogDB` to build our backend.
 In such projects, there will be tag/s that indicate these implementations.
 For example, in `1.
-Show Hide People` we implemented unit tests, so there's a tag next to it to specify that.
+Show Hide People` we implement unit tests, so there's a tag next to it to specify that.

 ## Deployed Apps